reneuir/reneuir-web/cfp.md

 All deadlines are 11.59 pm UTC -12h (“Anywhere on Earth”).

 ## Contact
-For any questions about paper submission you may contact the workshop organizers at reneuir2024 [at] easychair [dot] org.
+For any questions please do not hesitate to contact us via [the forum](https://www.tira.io/c/reneuir) or via mail at reneuir2024 [at] easychair [dot] org.